craven95/craven95/README.md

 - 👋 Hi, I’m @craven95
-- 👀 I’m interested in Python !
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning AI in my last year in ENSEA
+- 🌱 I’m currently working at Milvue
-- 💞️ I’m looking to collaborate with data scientists or signal processing's engineers !
+- 💞️ I’m looking to collaborate with data scientists or AI'sengineers !
 - 📫 How to reach me ?
-Send me a mail to craven.diot@ensea.fr :)
+Send me a mail to cravendiot@gamil.com :)

 <!---
 craven95/craven95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.